-NYC Department of Health Vaccination Center hosted at Ford
+The Ford Foundation Hosts NYC Department of Health Vaccination Center

-The Ford Foundation was pleased to have hosted a vaccination site within our Center for Social Justice from Feb-June, 2021.
+We were pleased for our Center for Social Justice to act as a vaccination site in 2021.
 For information on current vaccine centers and appointments, please visit the city's COVID-19 vaccine website.

 A Message from our President